mit-rss/visual_servoing/README.md

 Check out [this](https://www.youtube.com/watch?v=uSGnbyWg3_g) demo of what your robot can do.
 There will be several tape "courses" set up throughout the lab.
 Your racecar should be able to drive around them in a controlled manner - not getting lost or cutting corners.
 Once you can drive around the course, see how fast you can go.

+You are required to demonstrate successful line following for the orange line.
+If you have time, you can optionally extend your line follower to follow the white lines of the track around Johnson!
+This will require a few tweaks to your vision algorithm; with many lines in parallel circling the track, your car will become confused about which one to follow without additional guidance.

 ## Module 2: Object Detection via **SIFT** and **Template Matching**
 We’ve taught you some interesting ways to discover objects, and now it’s time to play with them.
 We want you walking away (to present to us) with two critical pieces of information from this module: